madcowfred/evething/README.rst

 Common Post-install Steps
 -------------------------
 #.
-Log in as the admin user you created earlier.
+Log in as the superuser you created earlier.
 #.
 Click the username dropdown in the top right and head to Account Management.
 #.
 Add one or more API keys.
 #. ``python api_updater.py`` and wait while it pulls a huge pile of information.